See, Think, Learn: A Self-Taught Multimodal Reasoner: Method

 \section{Method}

-The Self-Taught Reasoner (STaR) algorithm \cite{zelikman2022star} is a seminal self-training approach for improving reasoning in LLMs.
-For relevance to our setting, we first describe its extension to Vision–Language Models (VLMs).
-We then introduce our proposed framework, \textbf{See–Think–Learn (STL)}, which addresses the limitations of STaR by jointly refining perception and reasoning.
+The Self-Taught Reasoner (STaR) algorithm \cite{zelikman2022star} is a seminal self-training approach to improve reasoning in LLMs.
+For relevance to our setting, we first describe its extension to Vision-Language Models (VLMs).
+We then introduce our proposed framework, \textbf{See-Think-Learn (STL)}, which addresses the limitations of STaR by jointly refining perception and reasoning.
 We assume access to a multiple-choice VQA dataset

 where $I_i$ is an image, $x_i$ a question, $C_i$ the candidate answers, and $a_i$ the correct answer.